of Older Age

-Renowned psychologists Erik and Joan Erikson created groundbreaking theories about the stages of human development when they were in their middle age.
+Noted psychologists Erik and Joan Erikson created groundbreaking theories about the stages of human development when they were in their younger and midlife years.
 Here is what Joan had to say about their work regarding older people when she herself became 90 years old:

 The Longevity Revolution is another – written by one of the heroes of American gerontology, Dr Robert Butler.
 Dr Butler was one of our country’s first geriatricians, coined the term “ageism” and wrote the Pulitzer prize winning exposé about ageism in our country entitled Why Survive?
 Being Old in America.

 From Age-ing to Sage-ing by Zalman Schachter-Shalomi is also wonderful, also Losses in Later Life by Scott Sullender, and Aging as a Spiritual Practice by Lewis Richmond.
 Many more, too many to mention, are available online and at your libraries.

 In our isolated society that seems to have such a negative stereotype about older people, it can be very common to feel overwhelmed at times as we approach the shores of this new land.
 But, “white knuckling it” through overwhelm all alone is probably not the wisest plan.
 Many studies have shown that isolation, stress and loneliness are not good for overall physical and emotional health including this one recently published by the University of California, San Francisco called: “Loneliness linked to serious health risks for problems and death among elderly“.